leiliu2015/HLM/README.md

 - [clearAll.sh](clearAll.sh) (A Bash script to remove all the outputs)

 ### User Guide
-We provides two examples to illustrate how HLM works.
+We provide two examples to illustrate how HLM works.
 The first one in the [toyModel](toyModel/) folder uses a chain with two nested loops to demonstrate how to infer *{k_ij}* from *{p_ij}* (see Fig. S4 in the [paper](https://www.cell.com/biophysj/fulltext/S0006-3495(19)30540-5) for details).
 To run this demo, type the following lines at the root of the repository in your terminal.
 ```
 $ cd ./toyModel
 $ python hlm.py L2-gnm.t0-0.rc1.0.cm